chrisheunen/iqpl/qiskit.md

 The first argument to `initialize` describes a qubit state as a pair of coefficients in the computational basis.
 The second argument describes the target qubit in the circuit for initialisation.

-We can then compose circuits with matching registers simply by "summing" them:
+We can then compose circuits with matching registers:

     qc4 = qs.QuantumCircuit(4)